SoftFluent/CodeFluent-Entities-Documentation/development-guide/custom_methods.md

 WHERE Title IN (@values)
 ```

-*Note: the previous method uses an out-of-the-box feature of the SQL Server Producer.
+*Note: the previous method uses an out-of-the-box feature of the **SQL Server Producer**.
 Therefore, as of today, it's not supported by other persistence producers.*

 ### Top